inmallinath/quiz_four/quiz_four_app/README.md

 ## QUESTION - BONUS 1
 Redo Part 2 using API versioning and have display JSON without adding .json to the end.
 The url should be something like: http://localhost:3000/api/v1/campaigns (+10%)

+## SOLUTION
+New controllers for versioning the api along with changes in routes file were implemented.